nknuecht/glioma_mtl/README.md

 <img src="../figures/data_panel.png" width="800">

 The BraTS MR data are 4-channel volumes composed of pre- (T1) and post-contrast (T1ce) T1-weighted modalities and T2-weighted (T2) and T2 Fluid-Attenuated Inversion Recovery (FLAIR) modalities (**A**).
-Each MR sample has dimension $4 \times 240 \times 240 \times 155$ where each channel represents a modality.
+Each MR sample has dimension 4 x 240 x 240 x 155 where each channel represents a modality.
 The hallmark enhancing ring of aggressive tumors is clearly visible on the T1ce modality.

 Four-class segmentation masks (**B**) are provided for the 285 patients in the BraTS training set.
 The outer class consists of peritumoral edema; the inner classes consist of necrotic tissue, non-enhancing tumor, and enhancing tumor.